8 ounces Baby Bella (Crimini) mushrooms

 1 cup Merlot

-Salt and pepper the ribs and brown on all sides in a steel frying pan with 2 Tbsp veggie oil.
-Place the browned ribs in a dutch oven.
+Salt and pepper the ribs, then brown on all sides in a steel frying pan with 2 Tbsp veggie oil.
+Place the browned ribs in a Dutch oven.

-Slice one med onion, peel the garlic and trim and quarter the mushrooms.
-Put the onion into the frying pan cook for a few minutes and then toss in the garlic for 30 seconds before adding the mushrooms.
-Cook for about 2-3 minutes stirring often and then add the wine.
+Slice one medium onion, peel the garlic, and trim and quarter the mushrooms.
+Put the onion into the frying pan and cook for a few minutes.
+Then, toss in the garlic for 30 seconds before adding the mushrooms.
+Cook for about 2-3 minutes, stirring often, and then add the wine.

-Reduce the wine by 50 percent, then add the tomato sauce, beef broth, Thyme and bay leaf.
-Pour mixture over the ribs in the dutch oven and cover.
+Reduce the wine by 50 percent, then add the tomato sauce, beef broth, Thyme, and bay leaf.
+Pour the mixture over the ribs in the Dutch oven and cover.

-Cook in a preheated 325 degree oven for 2 hours.
-Remove pot from oven and test the rib meat for doneness.
-If the bones have separated from the meat then it's more than likely that the ribs are incredibly tender.
-If not using a sharp knife pierce one of the ribs.
-If the knife passes through with little to no resistance they're done.
-If not return the pot to the oven and cook a bit longer.
+Cook in a preheated 325-degree oven for 2 hours.
+Remove the pot from the oven and test the rib meat for doneness.
+If the bones have separated from the meat, then it's more than likely that the ribs are incredibly tender.
+If not, use a sharp knife to pierce one of the ribs.
+If the knife passes through with little to no resistance, they're done.
+If not, return the pot to the oven and cook a bit longer.

-When finished cooking transfer the ribs to a bowl or plate.
-Skim off any grease that accumulates on top of the gravy and check for flavor.
+When finished cooking, transfer the ribs to a bowl or plate.
+Skim off grease accumulating on top of the gravy and check for flavor.
 Add salt, pepper or a bit more Thyme or Rosemary to suit your taste.

-If the gravy is too thin for your liking mix a couple tbsp of cornstarch in about the same amount of cold water.
-Add in the mixture a little at a time all the while stirring the gravy until it reaches the desired thickness.
-Or you can add a few pieces of beurre manie (my choice).
+If the gravy is too thin for your liking, mix a couple of tablespoons of cornstarch in about the same amount of cold water.
+Add the mixture a little at a time, stirring the gravy until it reaches the desired thickness.
+You can also add a few pieces of beurre manie (my choice).

 Serve over mashed potatoes or wide egg noodles.